Pre-award activities with moderate supervision and may assist with post award activities with supervision/oversight.

 Updates grants lists monthly or when new fund numbers are received.

-Organizes and maintains electronic grant files.
+Organizes and maintains electronic and hard copy grant files.

 Attends training sessions/seminars related to position.